 Jojoba oil for a 'lil extra moisturization before bed

 Ritual vitamins for an internal boost of Vitamin A and Omega 3 fatty acids

 I'm super serious about skincare, prevention, and sun protection now, but I wasn't always this way.
-I use to be utterly addicted to tanning beds.
-I'm trying to reverse some of that damage now.
-Joe uses my Retin-A too.
+I use to be utterly addicted to tanning beds and am trying to reverse some of that damage now.
+My husband uses my Retin-A as well.
 His & hers, you feel me?

-Have you tried prescription Retin-A or any over-the-counter retinols that you love?
+Have you tried prescription Retin-A, Tretinoin, or any over-the-counter retinol that you love?
 Are you thinking of trying one and have more questions?
 Comment below!